 The table below indicates the types of land uses that are appropriate in each of the Flood Zones identified within the plan area, in accordance with The Planning System and Flood Risk Management Guidelines 2009 (and as updated).
-Where developments/land uses are proposed that are considered inappropriate to the Flood Zone, then a Development Management Justification Test and Site-Specific Flood Risk Assessment will be required in accordance with The Planning System and Flood Risk Management Guidelines 2009 (and as updated) & Department of Environment, Community and Local Government Circular PL2/2014.
+Where developments/land uses are proposed that are considered inappropriate to the Flood Zone, then a Development Management Justification Test and Site-Specific Flood Risk Assessment will be required in accordance with The Planning System and Flood Risk Management Guidelines 2009 (and as updated) & Departmental Circular PL2/2014.

-Land Uses Flood Zone A Flood Zone B Flood Zone C HVD - Highly Vulnerable Development Inappropriate (if proposed then Justification Test & detailed FRA required) Inappropriate (if proposed then Justification Test & detailed FRA required) Appropriate (screen for flood risk) LVD - Less Vulnerable Development Inappropriate (if proposed then Justification Test & detailed FRA required) Appropriate (detailed FRA may be required) Appropriate (screen for flood risk) WCD - Water- Compatible Development Appropriate (detailed FRA may be required) Appropriate (detailed FRA may be required) Appropriate (screen for flood risk)
+Land Uses Flood Zone A Flood Zone B Flood Zone C HVD - Highly Vulnerable Development (if proposed then Justification Test & Inappropriate (if proposed then Justification Test & detailed FRA required) ' LVD - Less Vulnerable Development Inappropriate (if proposed then Justification Test & detailed FRA required) Inappropriate due to climate change (if proposed then Justification Test & detailed FRA required) Appropriate (screen for flood risk) WCD - Water- Compatible Development Appropriate (detailed FRA may be required) Appropriate (detailed FRA may be required) Appropriate (screen for flood risk)